The Double or Quit Race is an annual multi-terrain 5 or 10 mile race around scenic Shipley Park in Derbyshire.

 Please take the opportunity to cheer in the remaining runners.

-Start will be by a whistle.
+Start will be by a siren.

 Multi terrain so beware of gates and uneven ground in places – starting on grass for first 400m and then gravel/shale followed by left onto a broken tarmacked surface up to the 1 mile mark.